 BAR-based strategy

-Say a standard double in our imaginary Desert Rose Hotel on the Spanish coast might have three BARs for a high season:
+Say a standard double in our imaginary Desert Rose Hotel on the Spanish coast might have three BARs for the high season:

-There can be more BAR tiers, and besides, hoteliers would apply to each of them predefined modifiers — for example, a $50 surcharge for an ocean-view room, a 20 percent corporate discount, and 15 percent for Agoda bookings.
+There can be more BAR tiers, and, in addition, hoteliers would apply predefined modifiers to each—for example, a $50 surcharge for an ocean-view room, a 20 percent corporate discount, and a 15 percent discount for Agoda bookings.
 Potentially, coefficients can be created to account for dozens of different circumstances and conditions.

-So, the goal is partly achieved— rates vary according to demand and allow for a balance of income.
+So, the goal is partly achieved—rates vary with demand and help balance income.
 However, hoteliers are still restricted to a set number of BAR tiers and fixed modifiers that are not inherently dynamic.
-A more modern approach— open pricing — takes the concept a step further.
+A more modern approach—open pricing—takes the concept a step further.

 Open pricing